-Having adopted rules for cryptocurrency regulation, Malaysia updated the legal framework in 2018.
-According to them, exchanges, exchangers, and organizations converting non-fiat funds are equated with “reporting agents”.
-Control over the field is given to the Central Bank of the state (Bank Negara Malaysia) and the main regulator - the Securities Commission.
-It must regulate relations within the framework of the ICO and issue licenses for the exchange of cryptocurrencies.
+In 2018, Malaysia updated the legislative framework, adopting regulations for cryptocurrency regulation.
+According to them, exchanges, exchangers, and organizations that convert non-fiat funds are equated to “reporting agents”.
+Control over the sphere is given to the state’s central bank (Bank Negara Malaysia) and the Securities Commission’s primary regulator.
+It should regulate relations within the framework of the ICO and issue licenses for the exchange of cryptocurrencies in Malaysia.

-Despite legislative progress and efforts of the Malaysian authorities to combat fraud, there is no developed mechanism for verification and determination of the legal status of crypto funds in the country.
-According to the Central Bank, the regulation of the field will be carried out within the framework of anti-money laundering and terrorist financing policies.
+Despite legislative progress and the efforts of the Malaysian authorities to combat fraud, there is no developed mechanism for verifying and determining the legal status of cryptocurrencies in the country.
+According to the Central Bank, regulation of the sphere will be carried out within the framework of anti-money laundering and terrorist financing policies.
 It is necessary to develop internal procedures regarding the conduct of transactions, implement technical and organizational measures to combat money laundering and terrorist financing, identify customers, store transaction data, train employees, and perform some other mandatory actions.

-The matter of licenses for cryptocurrency issue and the legal status of non-fiat funds is considered by the Malaysian government, but the electronic money exchange is self-regulated.
-Issuers have the right to establish their own rules, making sure that the tokens would comply with the law on the capital market of 2007 and fall under the securities legislation.
-Now Malaysian Bank Negara is developing rules that determine the direction of non-fiat funds development in the country.
-Judging by the statements already released to the public, they are promising, and obtaining a license to exchange cryptocurrencies in Malaysia can be beneficial for businesses.
+The Malaysian government considers issuing licenses for cryptocurrency and the legal status of non-fiat funds, but the exchange of electronic money is self-regulated.
+Issuers are free to set their own rules, ensuring that tokens comply with the Capital Markets Act of 2007 and are subject to securities laws.
+Now the Malaysian Bank Negara is developing regulations that determine the direction of development of non-fiat funds in the country.
+Judging by the statements already made public, they are promising, and obtaining a license to exchange cryptocurrencies in Malaysia can be beneficial for businesses.

-All issues of non-fiat funds turnover are under the supervision of the Securities Commission, and the cryptocurrency license will be issued depending on the compliance of the exchanger with the Regulator's rules.
-It is endowed with a wide reference to control the exchanges and ICO, may announce the organization’s activities termination due to non-compliance with standards.
-To work legally in Malaysia, the exchanger must:
+All issues related to the circulation of non-fiat funds are under the jurisdiction of the Central Bank Commission, and a license for cryptocurrency will be issued depending on the compliance of the exchanger with the rules of the regulator.
+He is endowed with a wide range of powers to control exchanges and ICOs and may announce the termination of the organization’s activities due to non-compliance with standards.
+To legally operate in Malaysia, an exchanger must:

-"Prifinance" company will help to deploy a cryptocurrency business that meets current Malaysian standards and international requirements.
-Experts will provide organizational and legal support, develop a corporate and a tax model, prepare a documentation required to be submitted to the regulator.
+The Prifinance company will help develop a cryptocurrency business that meets the current Malaysian standards and international requirements.
+Experts will provide organizational and legal support, complete a corporate and tax model and prepare the necessary documentation for submission to the regulator.